gud-koodi/deeper-skeeper/Doc/technicalDesign.md

 Git Large File Storage to handle those.
 GitHub gives 1GB of free bandwidth for LFS per month.
 After I pushed some high resolution material components to our repository out bandwidth needs exploded and 1GB was full very fast.
 This is because out CI pulls the LFS assets four times per push (test, build Linux, build Windows and Build OSX).
-We don't change the binary assets that often so I setup caching for LFS files so we need to pull those only if they have changes.
+We don't change these binary assets that often so I setup caching for LFS files so we need to pull those only if they have changes.

-### Getting unity run on Linux
+### Getting Unity run on Linux
-Since Unity does not support Linux officially (though they provide unofficial Linux installations), one of our team member had problems to get Unity working on his Linux machine.
-He switched to Windows.
+Since Unity does not support Linux officially (though they provide unofficial Linux installations), one of our team members had problems to get Unity working on their Linux machine.
+After giving up, a switch to Windows was made.

 ## Testing